Tsuen Wan station: Refurbishment

 The station was refurbished twice.
 In the early 1990s, a Chinese-style design was introduced inside the station.
-This design was completely removed after the second refurbishment in 2004, where more shops were set up in the station (a common practice of MTR station refurbishments in the 2000s).
+This design was removed after the second refurbishment in 2004, where more shops were set up in the station (a common practice of MTR station refurbishments in the 2000s).
 Gates were relocated to handle more passengers.

 Station layout

 Platforms 1 and 2 are both located at ground level, and the tracks are located right next to each other.
 One platform is used for boarding and the other is used for alighting.
 Two new exits have been built next to Platform 1, allowing passengers to leave the station without going up the escalators and coming back down again.
 Passengers entering the station via these exits will have to take an escalator up to the concourse, cross to the other side for the down escalator for Platform 2.